francescovisconti/francescovisconti.github.io/_posts/2026-09-14-do-democracies-do-better-at-the-world-cup.md

 qualification slots have historically favoured exactly the regions where democracy is oldest.

-**Reverse causation is not implausible.** The literature on sport and authoritarian politics runs the arrow the other way — hosting a tournament changes what a regime does, rather than the regime changing the football.
-The 1978 study cited above documents repression that *intensified* around the tournament.

 **Measurement across a century is heroic.** We are applying a single democracy index to Uruguay in 1930 and to Canada in 2026.
 V-Dem does this carefully, but comparisons across such different worlds carry real uncertainty.

 **Very few events.** Twenty-three champions is not a large sample by any standard.
-Give me a slightly different specification and the winning model will change its mind.
+With a slightly different specification and the winning model will change its mind.

 **Nothing here refutes sportwashing.** The theory is about *investment*